Skip to main content

 4. Install additional GKE components

-In this step, you install the Nginx ingress controller for externally facing load balancing on your GKE cluster.
-For more information about customizing ingress, see the Anyscale Terraform repository.
+In this step, you connect to your GKE cluster and install Envoy Gateway for externally facing load balancing.
+For more information about customizing GKE, see the Anyscale Terraform repository.

 Run the following command to connect your terminal to the GKE cluster: